Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 ### Mirrors

 As of now, all beatmap packs are stored internally at the `packs.ppy.sh` server.
-If in any case this server becomes inaccessible of slow to reach, there are also some mirror sites set up by other users for convenience:
+If in any case this server becomes inaccessible or slow to reach, there are also some mirror sites set up by others for convenience:

 - [(Un)official Beatmap Pack Sheet](https://osu.ppy.sh/community/forums/topics/1528191)
   - [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1gcXL9gubcWEKY1X2taxJdBGjFrqEpkNmjHU7LFpcJRo) by ::{ flag=KR }:: [Shige-Tori\[a\]](https://osu.ppy.sh/users/4459449)